Milne-Centre/data_science/README.md

 - Dataset for the first assignment is located in "Assignment_1_dataset" folder

 - Datasets for the second assignment can be found in "Assignment_2_datasets" folder

+- Datasets for the WRIPA summer school can be found in "WRIPA" folder